ArcGIS Enterprise Logdaten

 ### Multiline options

-# Note: This needs only be adopted if the ArcGIS Server Log files structure changes
+# Note: This only needs to be changed if the ArcGIS Server log file structure changes

 parsers: